getyourguide/dataframe-expectations/docs/source/adding_expectations.rst

 After the expectation is ready for use, the last thing remaining is adding your expectation to the documentation.
 The documentation is automatically generated using a CI pipeline with the ``uv`` package manager and is available at ``docs/build/html/expectations.html``.

-Make sure to add the docstring for the function you added to ``DataframeExpectationsSuite`` before submitting your changes.
+Make sure to add the docstring for the function you added to ``DataFrameExpectationsSuite`` before submitting your changes.
 The CI pipeline will automatically update the documentation using the make targets in the ``docs`` folder when your changes are merged.

 If you need to build the documentation locally for testing, you can use the make targets available in the ``docs`` folder.